Himanshu-196018/order-summary-component-challenge/readme.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Order summary component solution

-This is a solution to the [{Name of challenge} challenge on Frontend Mentor]({Challange Link}).
+This is a solution to the [Order summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents